-Staff must report any concerns or suspected cases of child-on-child abuse immediately to the DSL or Deputy DSL via the cause for concern form.
+Staff must report any concerns or suspected cases of child-on-child abuse immediately to the DSL's or DDSL's via the cause for concern form.
 Staff should understand that even if a pupil has not disclosed abuse, this does not mean it has not occurred.
 It may be that staff overhear a conversation or observe a change in a pupil's behaviour.
-Therefore, any concerns should be referred to the DSL or Deputy DSL.
-Any incidents of Child-on-child abuse will be dealt with sensitively and investigated fully, referring to relevant agencies where appropriate i.e., social care and police.
+Therefore, any concerns should be referred to the DSL's or DDSL's.
+Any incidents of Child-on-child abuse will be dealt with sensitively and investigated fully, referring to relevant agencies where appropriate i.e., Social Care and Police.

-In the event where a report of rape, assault by penetration or sexual assault is made, this will be referred to the police.
-If the alleged perpetrator is under the age of criminal responsibility (age 10), then a referral to the police will still be made.
+In the event where a report of rape, assault by penetration or sexual assault is made, this will be referred to the Police.
+If the alleged perpetrator is under the age of criminal responsibility (age 10), then a referral to the Police will still be made.

-In the event of a report of sharing nudes and semi-nudes, self-generated imagery and youth produced imagery) and up skirting staff must not view or forward images of a child.
+In the event of a report of sharing nudes and semi-nudes, self-generated imagery and youth produced imagery and up skirting, staff must not view or forward images of a child.